-- A different product which can be obtained using the network database and Closest Facility Analysis are maps showing relations between emergency hospitals or fire stations (as destinations) and high-risk buildings (as origins), as routes or best facility in terms of safe to reach proximity.
-Useful maps or routing services which could become available in near-real time can be obtained by combining the fastest routes for OD pairs, for a given scenario, showing also which roads are vital in an emergency - 340 situation (need to remain functional since they are critical, providing the quickest access time in the origin).
+A different product which can be obtained using the network database and closest-facility analysis is maps showing relations between emergency hospitals or fire stations (as destinations) and high-risk buildings (as origins) to determine the routes or best facilities in terms of safety that are in proximity.
+Useful maps or routing services which could become available in near-real time can be obtained by combining the fastest routes for OD pairs, for a given scenario, showing also which roads are vital in an emergency situation (that need to remain functional, since they are critical, providing the quickest access time in the origin).

 The seismic risk due to road network dysfunctionalities can be expressed not just by considering the impact of road blockage and traffic on emergency intervention, leading to time limitations in reaching patients.
-When roads are closed, connectivity throughout the city can be lost for days, weeks or years, with a high impact on economy - due to delays in stock supplies and production, greater costs for carburant or loss of clients.
-Our network dataset can also be used to monitor which are the - 345 differences between pre and post-earthquake travel times, for representative OD pairs.
-For this case study we selected 8 pairs in relevant cardinal points, some with links to the city center and some aimed to show if in case of an earthquake the initially preferred route throughout the city is going to change in favor of the external ring road.
+When roads are closed, connectivity throughout the city can be lost for days, weeks or years, with a high impact on the economy - due to delays in stock supplies and production, greater costs for fuel, or loss of clients.
+Our network dataset can also be used to monitor the differences between pre- and post-earthquake travel times for representative OD pairs.
+For this case study we selected eight pairs in relevant cardinal points, some with links to the city center and some aiming to show if in the case of an earthquake the initially preferred route throughout the city changes in favor of the external ring road.